-- 7.7 For the report at Scoping, the indicative layout for the specialist topics given in HD 48/08 (Table 2.1) should be followed unless directed otherwise by the Overseeing Organisation.
-The noise and vibration scoping report should also report the following for each option under consideration: - A description of the road project objectives, define and display the study area and the main sources of noise and vibration in the area; - Whether there is likely to be a change in noise level of 1dB or more at any sensitive receptors within the study area; - Whether there is likely to be an increase in the level of groundborne vibration at any sensitive receptors within the study area to above a level of 0.3 mm/s, or an existing level above 0.3 mm/s is predicted to increase; - The outcome from any consultations and also any known noise levels; - The data sources used to gain information for assessment.
-This should also include an indication of whether or not (and why) a site visit has been undertaken; - A view on the likely impact and if the assessment should proceed to either Simple or Detailed and the reasoning for this; - Any limitations in the data used or assumptions made during the assessment process.
+Whether these is likely to be a change in noise level of 3 dB $L{night,outside}$ or more in the long term at any sensitive receptor within the study area where an $L{night,outside}$ greater than 55 dB is predicted.

+- Whether there is likely to be an increase in the PPV level of groundborne vibration at any sensitive receptors within the study area to above a level of 0.3 mm/s, or an existing level above 0.3 mm/s is predicted to increase. - The outcome from any consultations and also any known noise levels. - The data sources used to gain information for assessment.
+This should also include an indication of whether or not (and why) a site visit has been undertaken. - A view on the likely impact and if the assessment should proceed to either Simple or Detailed and the reasoning for this.

+• Any limitations in the data used or assumptions made during the assessment process.